 Schools support students with gifted or advanced learning abilities in a several ways.
 Whether they offer a full-time gifted program or part-time support, they normally provide some form of accelerated learning (delivering content at a faster pace) or enrichment (covering content more broadly or deeply).
 Many schools also offer a wide range of in-class adaptations to support advanced learners, such as guided independent studies, project-based learning, and career exploration.

 Full-time gifted program (parallel to rest of school)

 Part-time gifted program (pull-out; parallel to rest of class)

 Curriculum delivery: Acceleration and enrichment (There is an equal emphasis on acceleration and enrichment.)

-What OAT says: The Ontario Academy of Technology (OAT) is excited to introduce students to a variety of Engineering Workshops.
+What TSS says: The Ontario Academy of Technology (OAT) is excited to introduce students to a variety of Engineering Workshops.
 We'd like students to build not only mental memory of ideas, but also muscle memory for application.